-- "Animal Establishment" means premises used for the breeding, boarding, training or caring of animals for commercial purposes but does not include animal husbandry - intensive or veterinary centre. - "Building Envelope" means an area of land within a lot marked on a plan approved by the responsible authority within which all buildings and effluent disposal facilities on the lot must be contained. - "Cattery" means the keeping of five or more cats over the age of six months for the purpose of boarding, breeding or training whether for commercial sale or for domestic purposes.
+- "Animal Establishment" means premises used for the breeding, boarding, training or caring of animals for commercial purposes but does not include animal husbandry intensive or veterinary centre. - "Building Envelope" means an area of land within a lot marked on a plan approved by the responsible authority within which all buildings and effluent disposal facilities on the lot must be contained - "Cattery" means the keeping of five or more cats over the age of six months for the purpose of boarding, breeding or training whether for commercial sale or for domestic purposes. - "Council" means the elected members of the Shire.